Cloud-Architekt/cloud-architekt.github.io/_posts/2020-01-27-detection-and-mitigation-consent-grant-attacks-azuread.md

 You’ll find the hunting query in the GitHub repo of Azure Sentinel:
 [Azure-Sentinel/ConsentToApplicationDiscovery.yaml at Azure/Azure-Sentinel · GitHub](https://github.com/Azure/Azure-Sentinel/blob/a3d9984d88377a02a2f94caaf67e3d5828d972de/Hunting%20Queries/AuditLogs/ConsentToApplicationDiscovery.yaml)

-#### Azure Sentinel Analytics (Alert) of Rare application consent
+#### Azure Sentinel Analytics (Alert) of "Rare application consent"
 You should configure Azure Sentinel or Azure Monitor Alerts (via Azure AD Audit Logs in Log Analytics) if you want to received an alert when a “consent to application“ is triggered.

-Microsoft released a detection rule for rare application consent on the Sentinel GitHub page:
+Microsoft released a detection rule for this activity on the Sentinel GitHub page:
 [Azure-Sentinel/RareApplicationConsent.yaml at master · Azure/Azure-Sentinel · GitHub](https://github.com/Azure/Azure-Sentinel/blob/master/Detections/AuditLogs/RareApplicationConsent.yaml)

-This analytic is a built-in rule template in Sentinel:
+It is available as built-in rule template in Azure Sentinel:
 ![](../2020-01-27-detection-and-mitigation-consent-grant-attacks/AEC07221-5AF7-4B51-9CBF-8B9F424B69F7.png)

 ![](../2020-01-27-detection-and-mitigation-consent-grant-attacks/7BD2EAD8-87E4-40FA-8342-2A9051CFDB0C.png)